loader image

 Learn a speed-first sprint training system that protects mechanics under fatigue, improves rep quality, and helps athletes train for acceleration and max velocity.

-You can get stronger for months and still stay the same speed.
+The Speed Plateau Series: How to Break Through and Get Faster You can get stronger for months and still stay the same speed.
 Squat up, deadlift up, vertical up, but the 40 does not move.
 That plateau is common in sprint based sports because sprinting is not a test of how much force you can produce.
 Sprinting is a test of how much force you can apply in extremely short ground contact times, in the right direction, without leaking it through mechanics or fatigue.